-- Some of the emigrants eventually returned to their native countries but the vast majority remained overseas. - Do you have any relative who migrates to America during the period 1870-1945?
+- Some of the emigrants eventually returned to their native countries but the vast majority remained overseas. - Did any of your relatives migrate to America during the period of 1870-1945?

 4.2.
-The International Trade and the Integration of the Markets: International Migrations.
+International Trade and the Integration of Markets: International Migrations.